-- 100. The total market risk capital charges calculated under the STM approach for each risk category should be extracted from Divisions A to E of the Form and reported in item 1 of Division G of the Form. - 101.
+- 142. The total market risk capital charges calculated under the STM approach for each risk category should be extracted from Divisions A to E of the Form and reported in item 1 of Division G of the Form. - 143.
+The total market risk capital charges calculated under the IMM approach should be extracted from Division F.1(e) of the Form and reported in item 2 of Division G of the Form. - 144.
 The total risk-weighted amount for market risk of a reporting institution (i.e. item 3 of Division G of the Form) is equal to the sum of total market risk capital charge calculated under the STM approach (i.e. item 1 of Division G of the Form) and that calculated under the IMM approach (i.e. item 2 of Division G of the Form), multiplied by 12.5.

-Hong Kong Monetary Authority March 2010
+Hong Kong Monetary Authority March 2012